masseydigital/csharp-advanced-topics-course/README.md

 With events, we can use the _EventHandler_ to replace the delegate keyword.
 You can pass event args with EventHandler by using triangle brackets to pass in the args object.

 You can put a _?_ at the end of event to check if it has subscribers before firing the event.
 This replaces the if(event != null) code.

+## Asynchronous Programming
+Asynchronous programming allows you to perform actions in their own threads or running loops without interrupting the normal flow of an application, i.e. databased querying, authentication, etc.

+The _Task_ class from _System.Threading.Tasks_ can be used to define a piece of code you want to thread.
+To use tasks, you pass in a method which has no inputs and is void.

+.Start starts the task, .Wait waits for the task to finish before continuing.

+You can also use _Task.Factory_ to create tasks.
+When you do this, you no longer need .Start method.

+You can also use _Task.Run_ with an Action to create tasks.

+You can use anonymous methods to pass in parameters into the function.

+You can get a return from a Task by using triangle brackets and the type.
+The _Result_ property in the Task class gives you the return.

+The _async_ keyword can be used to make a method asynchronous.
+Async methods must be void.

+It is best practice to end async methods with Async suffix.